 Hosted by The Filey Bay Bonhomme Richard Group

 As part of our British History in America project the Filey Bay Bonhomme Richard Group came face to face with the legend of Delaware - the British warship of Dutch construction sunk of the American east coast - the HMS De Braak.
 The true story of the HMS De Braak might have been borrowed from the pages of a Robert Louis Stevenson novel.
 Few shipwrecks in American waters have generated more interest than that of the De Braak which was lost in1798 and she took the fortunes of many investors before she was finally recovered.
 Donald G Shomette has written extensively about this vessel and her loss in his award winning book The Hunt for HMS De Braak.

 De Braak was placed in the capable hands of Charles Fithian and his team of the State of Delaware Historical and Cultural Affairs who manage a section of the hull and in excess of 20,000 artefacts.
 The team have done sterling service to ensure that these excellent artefacts have been preserved for the benefit of generations to come.

-The Filey Bay Initiative are pleased to have connections with this awe inspiring project.
+The Filey Bay Bonhomme Richard Group are honoured to have connections with this awe inspiring project.

 archaeologist David Beard's excellent site plan of the De Braak